hoc081098/rx_shared_preferences/README.md

 );
 ```

-You can custom Logger by implements Logger, or extends class LoggerAdapter (with empty implementations)
+You can custom Logger by implements `Logger`, or extends class `LoggerAdapter` (with empty implementations)
 ```dart
 class MyLogger extends LoggerAdapter {
   const MyLogger();